 Folk groups play proudly for visitors.
 This one, the town's oldest, has been kickin' up Nazaré sand since 1934.

-I got hooked on Nazaré back when colorful fishing boats littered its beach.
-Now the boats moor comfortably in a modern harbor and in the summertime, the beach is packed with sunbathers.
-But we're here in April — almost no tourists and lots of local color.
+I got hooked on Nazaré back when boats like these littered the beach.
+Now the fishing boats are moored comfortably in the modern harbor, and in the summertime, sunbathers pack the beach.
+We're here in April — almost no tourists, lots of local color.

 Percebes are local raw barnacles, sold on the street like munchies.

 Rick: OK!
 Barnacles, I'd never thought I'd eat a barnacle.

 Merchant: Muito bom!
 Muito fresca!

 Merchants are happy to demonstrate how to eat them.
 They figure if they can get you to eat one, you'll buy a kilo.